Suganth-coder/issue_insight_tracker/backend/README.md

 Pre Requisite
 * [Poetry](https://python-poetry.org/)

-Poetry to used to manage the all the dependencies easily
+Poetry is used to manage all the dependencies easily

 cd into the backend folder `backend/` and RUN,
 ```sh
 poetry install
 ```

-This will create the install all dependencies.
+This will create install all the dependencies.
 Now Before running the web server, you need to set `.env`

 Change `.env.example` to `.env` and set the `CLERK_SECRET_KEY`